1 dead, others believed missing in Alaska landslide, authorities say

 People were urged to contact the local police if they know of anyone missing.

+Phone service appeared to be down for the remote community, but officials posted on Facebook that a local food bank was accepting donations and offered a community gathering place at a local bakery.
+“Our hearts are heavy and our thoughts are with those suffering due to last night’s events,” officials wrote on Wrangell’s Facebook page.

-Pictures of the landslide posted on social media show the extent of damage.
+Pictures posted on social media show the extent of damage.
 The slide scoured the mountainside, leaving barren earth from near the top of the mountain to the ocean, wiping out a swath of large evergreen trees and leaving what appeared to be remnants of homes in its wake.

+The landslide cut off access and power to approximately 75 homes, and boats have been taking residents from the cut-off area to the unaffected part of town, according to the state emergency management office.

-Troopers said a large-scale search and rescue mission wasn’t immediately possible due to the site being unstable and hazardous.
+Troopers said a large-scale search and rescue mission wasn’t immediately possible because the site is unstable and hazardous.
 A state geologist would first have to assess the site to ensure conditions were safe before proceeding, they said.

-Attempts were being made to transport a geologist to the site on Tuesday.
+Wrangell interim borough manager Mason Villarma told The Associated Press in a phone interview that at least seven people are believed missing after at least two homes were hit directly.

+“Our community is resilient.
+And it always comes together for tragedies like this.
+We’re broken, but resilient and determined to find everybody that’s missing,” Villarma said.

+Villarma said a staff briefing was held with city employees, and the geological expert had arrived from Juneau.

+“Parts of the slide have been opened for search and rescue professionals, but in limited spots,” Villarma said.
+“Currently there’s two of them that are able to work in those areas with a cadaver dog.
+And there was also heat-sensing drones, so those are operational.”

-Gov. Mike Dunleavy said he issued a disaster declaration for Wrangell, adding he and his wife Rose were concerned for the well-being of all those in the area.
+Gov. Mike Dunleavy issued a disaster declaration for Wrangell, saying he and his wife were praying for all those affected.

 “Rose and I are heartbroken by this disaster and we pray for the safety of all those on site and offer all the resources our state has available,” he said in a statement on social media.

 Wrangell received about 2 inches (5 centimeters) of rain between 1 a.m. and 8 p.m.
-Monday, with wind gusts at higher elevations at up to 60 mph, said Aaron Jacobs, a hydrologist and meteorologist with the National Weather Service in Juneau.
+Monday, with wind gusts up to 60 mph (96 kph) at higher elevations, said Aaron Jacobs, a hydrologist and meteorologist with the National Weather Service in Juneau.

-It was part of a strong storm system that moved through southeast Alaska Monday, bringing heavy snow to communities like Haines and blizzard-like conditions to Juneau and rainfall with minor flooding in areas further south.
+It was part of a strong storm system that moved through southeast Alaska bringing heavy snow in places and blizzard-like conditions to Juneau — and rainfall with minor flooding to areas further south.
 Landslides also were reported in the Ketchikan area and on Prince of Wales Island, he said.

-Another storm system is expected in the Wrangell area late Wednesday into Thursday with light to moderate precipitation, he said.
+Another storm system is expected in the Wrangell area late Wednesday into Thursday.

 In December 2020, torrential rains prompted a landslide in another southeast Alaska city, claiming two lives.
 The 200-yard-wide slide slammed into a neighborhood in the community of Haines, leaving about 9 feet (2.7 meters) of mud and trees covering city streets.